kubernetes-client/java/kubernetes/docs/V1ScopedResourceSelectorRequirement.md

 # V1ScopedResourceSelectorRequirement

+A scoped-resource selector requirement is a selector that contains values, a scope name, and an operator that relates the scope name and values.
 ## Properties

 Name | Type | Description | Notes
 ------------ | ------------- | ------------- | -------------
 **operator** | **String** | Represents a scope&#39;s relationship to a set of values.
 Valid operators are In, NotIn, Exists, DoesNotExist. |